-1. verall, do you feel you need stronger boundaries?
+1. Overall, do you feel you need stronger boundaries?
 2. Did you struggle to maintain the boundaries at all?
-If so, in which instances? , • Marchan and a control of a cont 3.
-Was there any person (or people) in particular who made it more challenging to set boundaries?
+If so, in which instances?
+3. Was there any person (or people) in particular who made it more challenging to set boundaries?
 List them here: 4.
 If so, what do you need to do in the particular relationship(s)?
 5. Any other thoughts?